Find previous help guides for older versions of AEM, CQ, and CRX.

 java -jar -XX:MaxPermSize=2048m aem-author.jar

 Open the Experience Manager user interface.
 In a web browser, enter:

 From the Package Manager UI, select Upload Package.

 Browse to the location where you downloaded the AEM package.

 Select the package and click OK.

-Once the package has been uploaded you will need to install it.
+After the package is uploaded, you install it.

 In Package Manager UI, locate the package and select Install.

-On the confirmation dialog select Install again.
-Note: the installation will take a few minutes.
+On the confirmation dialog box, select Install again.
+The installation takes a few minutes.

-If you have questions about using Experience Manager, we recommend that you reach out to our experienced community experts in the Experience Manager forums.
+If you have questions about using Experience Manager, Adobe recommends that you reach out to experienced community experts in the Experience Manager forums.